-There are three or four sessions a week, alongside group runs, strength and conditioning and circuits.
-Members are also encouraged to take advantage of all the free sports club sessions at the Sport & Fitness club including foot drills, yoga and spinning.
+There are a variety of group training sessions a week, with access to additional support including strength and conditioning and circuits.
+Members are also encouraged to take advantage of all the free sports club sessions at the Sport & Fitness club.
+Sessions include foot drills, yoga, and spinning.

 We are proud to have no entry requirements or trials and welcome all members.
-The membership price is £130 for students, £45 for Alumni and £50 for Athletics Associate.
+The membership price is £117 for students and £50 for an associate member.

 Please note that on top of the club fee there is a £16 fee that covers personal accident insurance when training or competing for the University, access to free cross-training sessions such as circuits and yoga, as well as a contribution to the costs of affiliation to various national governing bodies.
 This fee is only payable once so if you did decide to join a second club then you would not need to pay a second fee.

 Meet the coaches

 Luke was a GB International runner on the track, cross-country and road during a junior and senior career that spanned 2 decades.
 Highlights include 4 National Senior UK Titles at the 3,000m Steeplechase and 3 Commonwealth Games finals.

 Luke captained the University of Birmingham Athletics Club as an undergraduate and later studied at the Florida State University on a sports scholarship, where he was once again elected a team captain, which won the NCAA team track championship.

 From 2010, Luke began coaching alongside his own running and has since coached an array of athletes from 800m-Marathon distances, collecting no fewer than 5 BUCS Individual Gold medals and numerous age-group national medals and GB internationals.
 Previously, Luke has held the roles of Sports Scholarship Manager at the University of Birmingham and University Athletic Coordinator for England Athletics.